 Management's Discussion and Analysis i-iv

-Independent Auditor's Report 1-2
+Independent Auditor's Report

 General Purpose Financial Statements

 Statement of Net Position 3

 Statement of Revenues, Expenses, and Changes in Fund Net Position 4

 Statement of Cash Flows 5

 Notes to Financial Statements 6-12

-BLACK CANYON CITY WATER IMPROVEMENT DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS
+BLACK CANYON CITY WATER IMPROVEMENT DISTRICT

+MANAGEMENT'S DISCUSSION AND ANALYSIS

-This section of the Black Canyon City Water Improvement District's (District) annual financial report presents an analysis of the District's financial performance during the fiscal years ended June 30, 2014 and 2013.
+This section of the Black Canyon City Water Improvement District's (District) annual financial report presents an analysis of the District's financial performance during the fiscal years ended June 30, 2015 and 2014.
 This information is presented in conjunction with the audited basic financial statements that follow this section.

-FINANCIAL HIGHLIGHTS FOR THE FISCAL YEAR 2014
+FINANCIAL HIGHLIGHTS FOR THE FISCAL YEAR 2015

-- The District's net position increased by 4.1% - Operating revenues increased by 18.9% - Other operating expenses increased by 10.6 %
+- The District's net position increased by 3.69% - Operating revenues increased by 1.69% - Other operating expenses decreased by 2.71 %

 The Board continues its strategy of improving the District while controlling costs for all users within the District.
 As capital improvement funds are collected, they are set aside strictly for capital improvement projects.
 These projects are board approved on an as-needed basis and relate to the availability of fund balances.
 This process followed by the District Board helps to eliminate high costs associated with interest-bearing loans.
-Accumulated reserves plus current capital improvement revenues have funded theses projects historically.
-The I-17 Boring Project was undertaken in the fiscal year ended June 30, 2014.
-Adding a second line to serve the east side customers protects them against extended loss of service in the event of the existing line's failure.
-Budget constraints focused on increasing operating and maintenance cash flow by decreasing capital improvement, netting only a very minor increase overall to owner/users during these hard economic times.
-The Budget Committee and Board felt a freeze on capital improvements could only be temporary and should be looked at closely in the subsequent budgetary process.
+Accumulated reserves plus current capital improvement revenues have funded theses projects historically, keeping the District debt-free.
+Re-piping our aging infrastructure will be spread out over a number of years with Bertha Street being completed in this fiscal period at a cost of \$163,000 for approximately 2,500 feet of a combined 6" or 4" C-900 water mains and approximately 1,500 feet of service lines.
+With additional aging water mains, funds will continue to be collected to fund these projects and may require increases to meet the need.